 While not specifically a snack, water should be the first thing you reach for if you’re feeling blah or wiped out.
 Don’t underestimate how much dehydration can mess with your energy levels.
 Black or green tea is another way to rehydrate and boost your energy levels.
 Just don’t drink after 3 PM if you’re sensitive to caffeine.

 Next time you want to boost your energy and avoid fatigue, reach for one of these healthy snacks.

 Packed with potassium and fiber, a banana is the most portable energy snack going.
-Add a dab of almond butter to each bite for a protein boost.
+Add a dab of almond or peanut butter to each bite for a protein boost.
 Take over ripe bananas and freeze.
 Blend them with coconut milk and matcha tea, then refreeze to make a super healthy ice cream substitute.